PrivacyLx/website/content/community/become-a-member.en.md

 ---
-title: "Join us!"
+title: "How to help"
-author: "Direction"
+author: "The PrivacyLX Board of Directors"
 image: "/img/PrivacyLxLogoWhite.svg"
 hidedate: true
 preview: true